Sengolda/linux-commands/README.rst

 :nano: A terminal based text editor.
 :vim: A terminal based text editor like nano but much diffrent.
 :cp: Copy files or directories.
-:mv: Similar to `cp` command but it removes it from the diretory you moved it from.
+:mv: Similar to `cp` command but it removes it from the directory you moved it from.
 :where: An aliases of `which` command.
 :rm: Remove a file, use the `-r` flag when removing directories/folders.
 :ps: List the current processes.